 - 1. All trees, shrubs and ground cover are considered protected vegetation. - 2.
 Clearing, thinning, pruning, and planting shall be accomplished with hand tools.
 Burning shall not be used as a method of clearing or thinning. - 3.
 All existing forest floor humus layers, leaf litter and soil shall remain undisturbed and intact except for the construction of foot paths and clearing permitted by this section. - 4.
 Accessory structures such as storage sheds and gazebos but excluding automobile garages may be permitted within 50 feet of the Reference Line provided that: - a.
 The footprint of the structure does not exceed 150 square feet. - b.
 The structure is usually customary and incidental to a legally authorized use. - 5.
-Within fifty (50) feet of the Reference Line, existing trees with a diameter of six inches or greater, other than those considered hazardous to the home or cleared under other conditions of this article, may be removed when replaced by a quantity of trees totaling the diameter of the tree removed.
-Replacement trees are not to be less than one and a half (11/2) inch-diameter (i.e., four 11/2" trees may replace one 6" tree).
-Diameter shall be measured at a height of three feet from the base of the tree.
-The replacement trees shall be uniformly placed throughout and within fifty (50) feet of the Reference Line.
-The location and species of replacement trees shall be approved by the Planning Administrator. - 6.
-Individual trees may be pruned to remove only lateral limbs from no more than the lower fifty (50) percent of the trees total height.
+Within fifty (50) feet of the Reference Line, existing trees with a diameter of six (2) inches or greater are considered protected.
+Only those trees that pose a hazard to the home, dock, dead, diseased or dying may be removed with approval of the Planning Department. - 6.
+Individual trees may have limbs removed only in cases where they pose a threat to the home or dock.
+The Planning Department must approve removal of any hazardous limbs. - 7.
+Replanting Timetable: In instances where trees and vegetation are removed and considered a violation of this ordinance, the owner will have 30 days from receipt of violation notice to submit a replanting timetable and have temporary sediment and erosion control measures in place.
+Species and location of replacement trees must be denoted.
+Replacement trees must be at least 1 1⁄2 inches in diameter and replaced within and throughout the area where the violation occurred.